PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Towards Progress Reasoning

 \subsection{Training-Free Approach}

-We instantiate the proposed two-stage progress reasoning via structured prompting, without any parameter updates.
-The prompt enforces an explicit output schema that decomposes reasoning into four fields: \texttt{<ref\_think>} for episodic retrieval reasoning, \texttt{<ref>} for the retrieved reference step, \texttt{<score\_think>} for mental simulation comparing the reference with the current observation, and \texttt{<score>} for the final progress estimate.
-At inference time, the model is instructed to generate outputs following this format.
+We instantiate this two-stage reasoning via structured prompting without parameter updates.
+The prompt enforces an explicit schema with four fields: \texttt{<ref\_think>} (episodic retrieval reasoning), \texttt{<ref>} (retrieved reference step), \texttt{<score\_think>} (mental simulation), and \texttt{<score>} (final progress estimate), which the model follows at inference time.